Post Incorporation Compliance for Producer Companies

 – A combination that is made of 10 or more individuals and also the producer institutions.

 1) First, the proposed directors should obtain a digital signature for the proposed directors, as the same is required for registering the company with the MCA.
-After which they should also obtain DIN or Director Identification Number.
+After which, they should also obtain a DIN or Director Identification Number.

 2) Once these steps are done the company should give name approval, which should be filed with MCA with the words, ‘Producer Limited Company’ should be filed in the prescribed form and after receiving the approval of the name an application for incorporation should also be given.